tonybruess/clubhouse-web/README.md

 ### https://clubhouseapi.com/api/login ??

-Sadly I forgot to save the endpoints that are used to login.
+Sadly I forgot to save the exact endpoint names that are used to login.
+Pls help me out here.

 You post your phone number to this endpoint and it texts you a code.